w3c/wai-media-guide/captions.md

 1. Pick a caption tool.
 2. Understand what to include in captions, including the Tips.
+3. Write up the captions and timing in the tool.
-3. Review your captions as the video plays, and edit as needed.
+4. Review your captions as the video plays, and edit as needed.
-4. Export the caption file.
+5. Export the caption file.
-5. If your tool provides it, export a file to create the transcript.
+6. If your tool provides it, export a file to create the transcript.

 {::nomarkdown}
 {% include box.html type="end" %}